ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: false
     text: Welcome to a sacred space where healing and connection intertwine.
-Join Tiago Araújo in the transformative practice of Trance Healing, where a nurturing circle invites renewal and spiritual growth.
+Join Tiago Miguel in the transformative practice of Trance Healing, where a nurturing circle invites renewal and spiritual growth.
 Guided by the Divine Intelligence, and a gentle presence of Spirit Guides, this sacred gathering is enveloped in divine light and grace, fostering profound